History Of The Bassett Historical Center

 Genealogy was kept in the current War Room.
 In 1992, the Bassett Public Library had become a part of the Blue Ridge Regional Library System.
 The Bassett Branch was again bursting at the seams and the Board of Directors named a committee to lead a community effort to raise money to purchase the building across the street for the "regular" library.
 This project was completed in November, 1998, leaving the genealogy materials in the original building.
 For a few months the staff thought it might take a very long time before all the shelves would be needed; however, with collections continually donated to the Center, a new addition which doubled the space had to be built in 2010.

-The Center currently houses over 15,666 genealogy books and items, approximately 9763 genealogy family files including 995 genealogy files in the Pilson Collection, over 2980 local history files, 131 personal computer genealogy collections and 263 different periodicals.
+The Center currently houses over 20,000 genealogy books and items, over 10,000 genealogy family files including 995 genealogy files in the Pilson Collection, over 3000 local history files, over 1000 family photograph files, 131 personal computer genealogy collections and 300 different periodicals.
 Local company collections from DuPont, Tultex, Bassett-Walker, and Blue Ridge Hardware & Supply Co., are housed here.
 Henry County is one of the seven counties in Virginia that has a Cohabitation List.
 Slaves were not permitted to marry legally but did have families, with the counties keeping records of which slaves were cohabitating.
 Also available is the "Afro-American Marriages of Henry County, Virginia", by Harris and Millner, which would be helpful to find an ancestor dating back to the early or mid-1800's.

 The collection of Mr. John B. Harris, African-American educator and historian, is also housed here.
 Mr. Richard Gravely is responsible for the "Bicentennial Collection", a collection of county records and loose papers found in the Henry County Courthouse, being housed here.
 Researchers have visited the Historical Center from every state in the Union and from Sweden, Switzerland, South Africa, Thailand, England, Canada, Luxembourg, Taiwan, and Italy.
 The information in the Historical Center focuses on, but is by no means limited to the 5 immediate counties in Virginia: Henry, Patrick, Floyd, Franklin, Pittsylvania; and 3 bordering counties in North Carolina: Rockingham, Surry, and Stokes.